 - Make sure you check the tides, before you go.
 Because of the bluffs, there’s not much beach at high tide.

-- Crystal Cove Alliance and CrystalCoveStatePark.org are the best sources for info about the park
+- Crystal Cove Conservancy and CrystalCoveStatePark.org are the best sources for info about the park

-What Families Can Do When You Get There:
+What Families Can Do When You Get to Reef Point at Crystal Cove State Park:

 - See if you can spot whales from the bluff.
 Bring binoculars!